catmorbid/cybergod-public/corebook/08 Cyber Warfare.md

 System Breach covers all kinds of cyber intrusion scenarios from hacking remote servers to breaching security measures in a VR simulation.
 System Breach is possible as long as you possess any suitable hardware, and does not require special augmentations to do it.

 System Breach is often a simple test of `Hacking x Cyber` for as long as the target system is a simple network of devices.
-Attacking a cybernetic brain on the other hand is covered by [[#Cyberjacking]].
+Attacking a cybernetic brain on the other hand is covered by [#Cyberjacking](#Cyberjacking).

 ### Resolution Steps